Cyanogen iodide: Hazards

 Cyanogen iodide is toxic if inhaled or ingested and may be fatal if swallowed or absorbed through the skin.
 Cyanogen iodide may cause convulsions, paralysis and death from respiratory failure.
 It is a strong irritant and may cause burns to the eyes and skin if contacted.
 If cyanogen iodide is heated enough to undergo complete decomposition, it may releases toxic fumes of nitrogen oxides, cyanide and iodide.
-A fire may cause the release of poisonous gas.
+A fire may cause the release of poisonous gases.
 Cyanogen iodide decomposes when contacted with acids, bases, ammonia, alcohols, and with heating.
 ICN slowly reacts with water or carbon dioxide to produce hydrogen cyanide.

 It is classified as an extremely hazardous substance in the United States as defined in Section 302 of the U.S. Emergency Planning and Community Right-to-Know Act (42 U.S.C.
 11002), and is subject to strict reporting requirements by facilities which produce, store, or use it in significant quantities.